hridyeshh/PaperBoxd/README.md

 **Privacy**:
 - User data stored securely in MongoDB Atlas (encrypted at rest)
 - Avatar images stored separately (not in session cookies)
+- **Private Lists**: Users can create private lists that are only visible to:
+  - The list owner
+  - Users explicitly granted access by the owner
+  - Access is managed through username-based access control
 - Public/private profile toggle (currently all public, architecture supports private)
 - GDPR-ready architecture (users can request data deletion)